Draktir/Boxel-client/README.md

 boxel-realm: boxel
 ```

-Then, drawing video should be as simple as subscribing to a named stream.
+Then, drawing video should be as simple as subscribing to a named stream:
 ```Java

 public class MyPlugin extends JavaPlugin {